Skip to contents

 #> 1 2

-Then, run mergeCounts() using both the sample (tumor cells) and reference (normal cells) muscadet objects, to combine counts per cluster from multiple omics from both.
+Next, use aggregateCounts() with both the sample (tumor cells) and reference (normal cells) muscadet objects to combine counts per cluster across all omics.

-# Merge counts per cluster from all omics from both sample and reference
+# Aggregate counts per cluster from all omics from both sample and reference

 depthmin.a.clusters = 3, # set low thresholds for example data